Patricia Neal: Personal life

 On December 5, 1960, their son Theo, four months old, suffered brain damage when his baby carriage was struck by a taxicab in New York City.
 In May 1961, the family returned to Gipsy House in Great Missenden, Buckinghamshire, where Theo continued his rehabilitation.
 Neal described the two years of family life during Theo's recovery as one of the most beautiful periods of her life.
 However, on November 17, 1962, their daughter Olivia died at age 7 from measles encephalitis.
 The story of Olivia's death and how Neal and Dahl coped with the tragedy was dramatized in 2020 as a made-for-TV movie, To Olivia.

 Neal was a heavy smoker.
 She suffered three cerebral aneurysms while pregnant in 1965 and was in a coma for three weeks.
-Variety magazine ran an obituary, but she survived with the assistance of Dahl and a number of volunteers who developed a grueling style of therapy which fundamentally changed the way that stroke patients were treated.
+Assuming she had died, Variety magazine ran her obituary, but she survived with the assistance of Dahl and a number of volunteers who developed a grueling style of therapy which fundamentally changed the way that stroke patients were treated.
 This period of their lives was dramatized in the television film The Patricia Neal Story (1981), in which the couple was played by Glenda Jackson and Dirk Bogarde.

-On August 4, 1965, Neal gave birth to a healthy daughter.
-She subsequently relearned to walk and talk, and after her recovery, was nominated for an Oscar for her 1968 performance in The Subject Was Roses.
+On August 4, 1965, Neal gave birth to a healthy daughter, Lucy.
+Due to the numerous health issues she experienced during the pregnancy, she subsequently had to relearn to walk and talk.
+Lucy told The Virginian Pilot "I was inside my mother's stomach when she had her stroke [...]
+The doctors said it would take my mother two years to recover.
+My father taught my mother to speak, every single day."
+After her recovery, she was nominated for an Oscar for her 1968 performance in The Subject Was Roses.

 In 1983, following Dahl's 11-year affair with Felicity D'Abreu, a set designer he met when she worked with Neal on a Maxim Coffee advertisement, Neal's marriage ended in divorce.
 She returned to live in the US.
 In her autobiography, As I Am (1988), Neal wrote: "A strong positive mental attitude will create more miracles than any wonder drug."